EggQube/PowerMap/README.md

 became the new forts and castles of the invisible empire.

-    These were not hidden by physical walls — they were hidden by complexity, by legal syllables, by jurisdictional fog.
+    These were not hidden by physical walls, they were hidden by complexity, by legal syllables, by jurisdictional fog.

 The masses saw nations.
 The builders saw paper shields controlling real power.

 3. Exposure:

     Now, with the rise of advanced AI, big data mapping, and public data transparency,